Holland Scholarship - Outgoing

 - Target group

 - Countries/ nationalities

-- Destination countries: Switzerland and all countries outside the EEA except the UK (EEA = All EU countries plus Iceland, Liechtenstein and Norway)
+- Destination countries: All countries outside the EEA , including the UK and Switzerland (EEA = All EU countries plus Iceland, Liechtenstein and Norway)

 - Scholarship type